Junior Extra Curricular Activities

 All children from Nursery to Year 6 have two hours of physical activity each week as part of their curriculum entitlement.
 As part of the curriculum the pupils in Key Stage 2 take part in a programme of outdoor activities that raise their self esteem, develop their characters and their ability to work as a team.

-Mrs Zarneh is our specialist music teacher who teaches the joys of music and singing to all children from years one to six.
+Our specialist music teacher teaches the joys of music and singing to all children from years one to six.
 The school has its own choir that lift our hearts with their music at school events and special occasions.
 The children take part in competitions and events with other schools in the area.

 Nursery and Reception children have an opportunity to sing and play instruments as part of their curriculum.